cllckn/information-and-communication-technologies/module7/README.md

 ### JavaScript

-    JavaScript is a programming language used to make web pages interactive and dynamic.
+    JavaScript is a programming language used to make web pages more interactive and dynamic.

     It allows developers to manipulate HTML and CSS, handle events like clicks or keyboard input, and fetch data from servers without reloading the page.